Check if you can get DLA for your child

 DLA isn’t just for children who are physically disabled.
 It can be given for a wide range of medical conditions including behavioural and mental health conditions as well as learning disabilities and developmental delay.
 You might be able to claim even if you wouldn’t describe your child as ‘disabled’.

-- needs more care, attention or supervision than a child of the same age who isn't disabled, or
+- they need a lot more care, attention or supervision than a child of the same age who isn't disabled

 Your child must have been disabled or had the condition for at least 3 months, and you must expect it to last for 6 more.
 You don’t need a formal diagnosis from a doctor to apply, but this can usually help.